matth/kaldi-cuda-leak-example/README.md

 down to cu-device.cc not calling `cudaDevieReset()` on exit.

 The affects of this bug are quite severe, during our training stage we see around 30MB of memory lost for each nnet iteration.
-The very starnge thing is that this memory is never reclaimed at program exit and requires a machine reboot to retrieve.

 Over the number of iterations in our training scripts we consume all memory on the machine (32GB) and cannot complete training.

+The very strange thing is that this memory is never reclaimed at program exit and requires a machine reboot to retrieve.
+I am seperately trying to isolate this and report to nvidia.

 Below is extra info, some steps to reproduce and a fix that we have tested implemented and managed to complete our training with.

-## Steps to reporduce ...
+## Steps to reproduce ...

 ### Git submodules